0xarun/Dumb-Note-Taker-Extension/README.md

 # Dumb-Note-Taker-Extension
-I just created a extension I call it as "GoofyNote" all I created it without writing a single line of code yup all AI things and now I pushed it here and you asshole watching this dumb now.
+I just created a extension I call it as "GoofyNote" all I created it without writing a single line of code yup all AI things and I pushed it here and now you wasting your on reading this.

 ### cheers to perplexity